Paresh8890-Jaisinghani/Microsoft_Azure/Readme.txt

 1.Sign in to the Azure portal by using the same account you used to activate the sandbox.
 2.On the top of the Azure portal left pane, select Create a resource.
 3.In the Search the Marketplace box with the listed application options, enter WordPress.
 Select the default WordPress option from the list of options available.

+### Azure Cosmos db ###
+1.Azure Cosmos DB is a flexible database that provides guaranteed single digit milliseconds response times and 99.999% availability backed by comprehensive SLAs
+2.Elastic and independent scale throughput and storage on demand.
+3.access to multiple data models and APIs for working with your data.
+4.ability to globally distribute your data and build highly responsive applications

+### Azure Sql database ###
+1.Azure SQL Database provides you with a high performance, reliable, fully managed and secure database.
+2.it enables you to process both relational data and non relational structures such as graphs, JSON, Spatial and XML 3.Azure SQL (sequel) Database is a platform as a service (PaaS) database engine.
+It handles most of the database management functions, such as upgrading, patching, backups, and monitoring, without user involvement.
+4.You can migrate your existing SQL Server databases with minimal downtime by using the Azure Database Migration Service.

+### Exercise - Create an Azure SQL Database ###
+1. Sign in to the Azure portal.
+2. Select Create a resource > Databases > SQL database 3.Refer Module3 courseera